-Richard Jacik serves as the General Manager of Brillient’s Health Sector.
+Richard Jacik serves as the Chief Digital Officer (CDO) and General Manager of Brillient’s Health Sector.

 Richard is an experienced technologist and business executive and brings 25 years of commercial and public sector experience selling, designing, building, delivering and managing complex IT programs and initiatives.
 A programmer by trade, Richard is skilled in managing large organizations and delivering mission-critical programs within complex technical, organizational & stakeholder landscapes.
 He has a history of leading organizations to their next level, including strategically building capabilities to win and deliver in new markets and new verticals.